amandaguglieri/hackinglife/docs/mariadb.md

 ---
-title: MariaDM
+title: MariaDB
 author: amandaguglieri
 draft: false
 TableOfContents: true
 tag: database,"relational database",SQL
 ---

+# MariaDB

-**MariaDB**: MariaDB is an open source relational database management system (RDBMS) that is a compatible drop-in replacement for the widely used MySQL database technology.
+MariaDB is an open source relational database management system (RDBMS) that is a compatible drop-in replacement for the widely used MySQL database technology.
 It is developed by MariaDB Foundation and initially released on 29 October 2009.
 MariaDB has a significantly high number of new features, which makes it better in terms of performance and user-orientation than MySQL.

 ## Basic commands